-MAIL

-Data is a mail message, and recipients are defined by '<dest>'

-MAIL-MERGE Data is a mail-merge message.
-See the Developer's Guide for LISTSERV for specifics.
-FILE Data is not mail, recipients are defined by ' <dest>'</dest> RFC822 Data is mail and recipients are defined by the RFC822 'To:'/'cc:' fields
+- MAIL Data is a mail message, and recipients are defined by '<dest>'. - MAIL-MERGE Data is a mail-merge message.
+See the Advanced Topics Guide for LISTSERV for specifics. - FILE Data is not mail, recipients are defined by '<dest>'. - POST (non-VM only) Same as MAIL except that the message is pre-approved.
+See the Advanced Topics Guide for LISTSERV for specifics. - RFC822 Data is mail and recipients are defined by the RFC822 'To:'/'cc:' fields.